 Round-up of industrial relations developments

-During June and July 2000 there were developments in several important areas that have been the subject of EIRO records in recent months.
+December 1999 and January 2000 saw developments in several important areas which have been the subject of EIRO records in recent months.
 These are outlined below.